lnbits/boltcards/README.md

 - OR click the red cross icon on the right side to reach the same
 - In the android app (Bottom menu -> Reset Keys)
     - Click SCAN QR CODE to scan the QR
-    - Or click COPY WIPE JSON in LNbits to copy and paste in to the app (PASTE KEY JSON)
+    - Or click COPY Key JSON in LNbits to copy and paste in to the app (PASTE KEY JSON)
 - Click RESET CARD NOW and approach the NFC card to erase it.
 DO NOT REMOVE THE CARD PREMATURELY!
 - Now if there is all success the card can be safely delete from LNbits (but keep the keys backuped anyway; batter safe than brick).